apranger/degenerates/2017 Information.md

   - Bob N trades Ben Roethlisburger and 4.08 to Josh H for 4.04
   - Adam P trades Dez Bryant to Zach Y in exchange for 2.02
   - Adam P trades Jeremy Maclin to Jeremy B in exchange for 3.01
+  - Sean C trades Geronimo Allison to Sean C in exchnage for 3.10

 ### Draft Order